hasancaslan/COMP302-KUVidGame/README.md

 ## License

-Copyright 2020 AHMET KADIR ZEYBEK, ATA KADIRIOGLU, AYCAN DENİZ VİT, HASAN CAN ASLAN, ULAS BERK KARLI, YIGIT ERTURK
+Copyright 2020 DM Me - AHMET KADIR ZEYBEK, ATA KADIRIOGLU, AYCAN DENİZ VİT, HASAN CAN ASLAN, ULAS BERK KARLI, YIGIT ERTURK

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this repository except in compliance with the License.